W orkers Compensation and Employer’s Liability Sample Clauses

 AutoNDA by SimpleDocs

 W orkers Compensation and Employer’s Liability.
-W orkers Compensation as prescribed by applicable law covering all employees who are to provide a service under this Agreement and Employers Liability coverage with limits of not less than $100,000 each accident or illness.
+W orkers Compensation as prescribed by applicable law covering all employees who are to provide a service under this Agreement and Employers Liability coverage with limits of not less than $100,000 each accident, illness or disease.

 W orkers Compensation and Employer’s Liability.
 Consultant shall certify that it is aware of the provisions of Section 3700 of the California Labor code which requires every employer to be insured against liability for Workers’ Compensation or to undertake self-insurance in accordance with the provisions of that Code, and that Consultant shall comply with such provisions before commencing the performance of the tasks under this Agreement.
 Coverage for claims under U.S. Xxxxxxxxx and Harbor Workers’ Compensation Act, if required under applicable law, shall be included.
 Consultant shall submit Workers’ Compensation policies whether underwritten by the state insurance fund or private carrier, which provide that the public or private carrier waives its right of subrogation against the City in any circumstance in which it is alleged that actions or omissions of the City contributed to the accident.
 Such Worker’s Compensation and occupational disease requirements shall include coverage for all employees of Consultant, and for all employees of any subcontractor or other vendor retained by Consultant.